 You can probably see superficial (close to the surface of the skin) varicose veins in a mirror, but you would not be able to see deeper varicose veins.
 Depending on the makeup of your legs (how much fatty tissue exists between the muscle layers and your skin), even fairly advanced superficial varicose veins might not be visible to the naked eye.

 Diagnosing vein disease is complicated.
-Even tiny spider veins may be connected to larger underlying veins that have become diseased and that effect the circulation of your leg.
-The only real way to be certain about your vein health is to have a professional vein health examination that uses the most advanced ultrasound equipment available and has been especially trained to look for varicose vein disease.
+Even tiny spider veins may be connected to larger underlying veins that have become diseased and that affect the circulation of your leg.
+The only real way to be certain about your vein health is to have a professional vein health examination that uses the most advanced ultrasound equipment available and has been specially trained to look for varicose vein disease.

 The results of a Venous Duplex Ultrasound scan are only as good as the person who performs it.
 Optimum results can only be achieved when the scan is performed by a specialist who has received advanced training and who has passed the numerous examinations necessary to be certified as a Vascular Sonographer.